 Registration in the ‘E-services' section of Job Market Finland

-If you are a Finnish citizen and you have online banking codes, a mobile certificate, or a smart ID card, it is recommended that you start your job search in the ‘E-services' section of Job Market Finland.
+If you are a Finnish citizen and you have online banking codes, a mobile certificate, or a smart ID card, it is recommended that you activate your job search in the ‘E-services' section of Job Market Finland.

 Log into the service